The moderate-minded writer: Finding my voice as an intellectual in a climate of extremes

 “No activity,” wrote Seneca, “can be successfully pursued by an individual who is preoccupied since the mind, when distracted, absorbs nothing deeply but reflects everything which is, so to speak, crammed into it.”13

 As I read a book or article, I write in the margins and underline the sentences, pausing to fill notebooks with related observations.
-During breaks, taking a walk, or practicing yoga, I sort out the complexities of something I might be writing — as I quiet the mind, easing the anxieties that afflict every writer.
+During breaks, taking a walk or practicing yoga, I sort out the complexities of something I might be writing — as I quiet the mind, easing the anxieties that afflict every writer.

 We have forgotten that writing is not typing.
 There is a creative link between the intellect and the pen that I have rediscovered by writing the first draft of an article (including this one) by hand.
+I can only free my mind to write honestly and clearly by committing to solitude and contemplation.

 For an excellent review, see Vaidhyanathan, Siva.
 Antisocial media: How Facebook disconnects us and undermines democracy.
 Oxford University Press, 2018.